pixartprinting/mnf-interview/spiral/AWS_VERSION.md

 ## 3 - Architecture

-Motivate you choices, the pros and cons, the tradeoffs and how would you change the architecture if you should move from docker to AWS or GPC.
+Motivate you choices, the pros, cons and the tradeoffs.
-How should you modify the architecture should the service scale to thousands of users?